 Watermelons have high carbohydrates and natural sugars, but the way your body breaks them down determines whether they cause glucose spikes or not.
 Glycemic index and glycemic load are essential to understand these.

-The Glycemic Index measures the speed at which food is absorbed into our blood, and depicts how quickly our body absorbs sugar from food.
-GI is calculated based on how fast our stomach digests the food and releases it into the bloodstream.
+The Glycemic index depicts how quickly our body absorbs sugar from food.
+Based on how fast our stomach digests the food and releases it into the bloodstream, GI is calculated.
 It ranges from a scale of 0 to 100.
 Foods on the scale 0 to 55 are low GI, 55 to 70 are medium GI, and above 70 are high GI.
-Watermelon has a High Glycemic index of 72

 Tips for Consuming Watermelon